xicu/slotemextremus/README.md

 * Try cv2.createBackgroundSubtractorMOG2 instead of the manual motion history
 * Load the motion history while in cooldown
 * Detect & track to a different thread, queue to communicate, and skip frames when queue grows
+* Better substract the background (there's a tail now when objects are large, maybe because of the motion history?
+But motion history reduces false positives...)

 Day dreaming:
 * Use YOLO to actually track cars